TheSwaroop/Caprae-AI-Readiness-Pre-Screening-Lead-Enrichment-Tool/README.markdown

 ## Contributing

 Feel free to fork this repository, open issues, or submit pull requests.
 Suggestions for improvements and new features are welcome!

-## License

-This project is open-sourced under the MIT License.
-See the `LICENSE` file in the repository root for details.

 ## Contact